SebChw/Actually-Robust-Training/README.md

 git clone https://github.com/SebChw/art.git
 ```

-Install audio-research-toolkit in editable mode, also you need to download extras for development if you want to contribute see `[dev]`
+Install Actually Robust Training in editable mode, also you need to download extras for development if you want to contribute see `[dev]`

 ```sh
 pip install -e .[dev]